 Ultimately, both breastfeeding and formula feeding represent healthy and responsible choices for ensuring that your child receives adequate nutrition.
-Here, we focus only on the unique benefits of choosing formula and will aim to highlight the benefits of making the decision to formula feed your child from birth.
+Here, we focus only on the unique benefits of choosing a formula and will aim to highlight the benefits of making the decision to formula feed your child from birth.

 Continue reading to learn more about the benefits of formula feeding from birth, especially if you are a concerned and inquisitive new mother who wants to learn more about optimizing our child’s nutrition.

 One of the most obvious and most appreciated benefits of choosing to formula feed your baby from birth is the convenience and flexibility that it offers.
 With formula feeding, the new mother does not have to be the primary feeding caregiver.
 With newborns feeding every two to three hours, breastfeeding can be quite a demanding task – physically and mentally.
 With formula, anyone – from the new father to your extended family – can have the opportunity to bond with your baby while feeding with a bottle.

 This can significantly improve the quality of life of new parents.
 Each partner can take turns addressing the baby’s needs and can allow both parents to receive adequate sleep in the early months of a baby’s life.
 This will undoubtedly improve your relationship with your child as a relaxed and well-rested parent is more likely to be attentive with their baby in other regards.